BronzeCrab/day-blueprint-electron/README.md

 How to run for using:
  - windows - just run exe
  - mac os - just run dmg
- - linux - just run AppImage
+ - linux - just make AppImage file executable and run it